Preview: Many gifted students thrive in a homeschool setting. Use these tips to help you and your gifted learner thrive without getting overwhelmed.

 Many gifted learners are intense and highly sensitive children.
+(You can learn more about highly sensitive children in The Highly Sensitive Child by Elaine Aron.)
 They might be in constant motion, complain about the tag of their shirt itching them, or notice the faintest smell of smoke on a windy day.

 These sensitivities can be annoying to the general population.
 Most people don’t understand why a scratchy shirt is a problem.
 It’s just a shirt.
 They think, “Just get over it.”

 But children with overexcitabilities or sensitivities can’t “just get over it.”
 (Learn more about overexcitabilities.)

 Instead of dismissing your child’s concerns, help her learn to manage them, and view their sensitivities as gifts.

 When gifted children learn about concepts and situations above their age level, they often do not have the knowledge and life experiences to process and understand what they read, causing fears and anxieties that seem irrational.

 It is important not to dismiss your child’s fears.
 Instead, acknowledge the fears and help your child learn to manage them.
 These definitions of fear and anxiety by Max Lucado in Anxious for Nothing has been helpful in learning how to deal with fear and anxiety.

 It can be a challenge to motivate gifted learners for a variety of reasons.
 And sometimes those reasons are complicated.